albop/dbe_archive/index.md

 ## Data-based economics

-- All economists use data all the time
+- Most economists use data all the time
   - to illustrate facts
   - for research purposes